Lectio: 24th Sunday of ordinary time (B)

 b) Commentary on the text:

-Jesus draws conclusions which are still valid today: He who wants to follow me, let him take up his cross and follow me!
+Jesus draws conclusions which are still valid today: He who wants to follow Me, let him take up his cross and follow Me!
 At that time, the cross was the death sentence which the Roman Empire imposed to the marginalized.
-To take up the cross and to carry it following Jesus meant, then, to accept to be marginalized by the unjust system which legitimised injustice.
+To take up the cross and to carry it following Jesus meant, then, to accept to be marginalized by the unjust system which legitimized injustice.
 It indicated a radical and total rupture.
-As Saint Paul says in the Letter to the Galatians: “But as for me, it is out of the question that I should boast at all, except of the Cross of Our Lord Jesus Christ, through whom the world has been crucified to me, and I to the world” (Gal 6, 14).
+As Saint Paul says in the Letter to the Galatians: “But as for me, it is out of the question that I should boast at all, except of the Cross of Our Lord Jesus Christ, through whom the world has been crucified to me, and I to the world” (Gal 6:14).
 The Cross is not fatalism, nor is it an exigency from the Father.
 The Cross is the consequence of the commitment, freely assumed by Jesus to reveal the Good News that Jesus is Father and that, therefore, all have to be accepted and treated as brothers and sisters.
-Because of this revolutionary announcement, he was persecuted and he was not afraid to surrender his life.
+Because of this revolutionary announcement, He was persecuted and He was not afraid to surrender His life.
 There is no proof of a greater love than to give one’s life for the brother.

 c) Extending the information:

 Between the two healings of the blind men (Mk 8:22-26 and Mark 10:46-52), is found the long instruction of Jesus to His Disciples, to help them to understand the significance of the Cross and its consequences for life (Mark 8:27 to 10:45).
 It seems to be a document, a certain type of catechism, made by Jesus Himself.
 It speaks about the cross in the life of the Disciple.
 It is a type of a schema of instruction:

 Mk 8:22-26: Healing of a blind man

 Mk 8:277-38: 1st announcement of the Passion

 Mk 9:1-29: Instruction on the Messiah Servant